Helping Clients Rewrite Their Stories from a Narrative Perspective - 5 CEUs

-To access the discount form for registering for multiple workshops, please click here.
+To access the discount form for registering for multiple workshops or participants, please click here.

-When & Where:
+When and Where:

 - Describe a useful model for differentiating schema, scrip and narrative

 - Educate their clients on the various factors which affect the nature of narrative

 - Utilize a template designed to enable their clients to increase mindfulness of the false narratives that they have developed which may be preventing them from having a satisfying life and decreasing their ability to utilize therapy effectively.

 - Utilize a template designed to enable their clients to re-evaluate their false narratives and write a new narrative which is more effective and true to their authentic selves.

 - Utilize specific mindfulness strategies from a variety of sources such as ACT, DBT, and CBT for rewiring the old story and replacing it with the new narrative.